vega/vega-lite/site/docs/transform/timeunit.md

 }
 ```

 A field definition can include a `timeUnit` property.
-For example, the chart below shows shows temperature in Seattle aggregated by month.
+For example, the chart below shows temperature in Seattle aggregated by month.

 <span class="vl-example" data-name="line_month"></span>